 Back in the 1990s, researchers discovered that alpacas, camels and llamas have unusually small and simple antibodies compared to those in other animals.
 They are still very effective and about one tenth the size of most antibodies.
 Due to their small size, these ‘nanobodies’ can be made easily in the lab in large quantities.

 They are being investigated by a collaborative group of Australian researchers led by A/Prof. Wai-Hong Tham from the Walter and Eliza Hall Institute of Medical Research to see if they could be an effective treatment or preventative against COVID-19.
 The team have engineered these anti-SARS-Cov-2 nanobodies from alpacas to increase their longevity.
-Treatment with a combination of nanobodies generated by the alpacas reduced the number of viruses, including emerging variants, in mice by 1000-fold.
+Treatment with a combination of nanobodies generated by the alpacas reduced the viral load, including emerging variants, in mice by 1000-fold.
 The team also showed that the engineered nanobodies can be stored easily, and made into aerosols.
 This could enable a nanobody cocktail to be delivered directly to the respiratory system of patients.
 Their work was recently published in the Proceedings of the National Academy of Sciences (USA).

 “In the wake of COVID-19, there is a lot of discussion about pandemic preparedness.
 Nanobodies that are able to bind to other human beta-coronaviruses – including SARS-CoV-2, SARS-CoV and MERS – could prove effective against future coronaviruses as well,” A/Prof. Tham said.